-Please Note Exception: Across the district, a Mastery-based Learning Model for Mathematics is being implemented.
+A Mastery-based Learning Model for Mathematics is used for Grades 11 and Grade 12 students.
 Part of this model gives students opportunities to "master" the content of a course and this may require them to need more than one year to achieve this mastery.
 In cases when students do not complete a math course for credit under the Mastery-based Learning Model, students will not be "penalized" if this is the only course preventing promotion from one grade to the next.
+Students not on pace to earn 3 math credits may be required to attend a credit recovery or completion program.

 Schools may collaborate with the Math Consultant to make a decision that is not only fair to students, but in their best interest.

 Credit recovery is not an option for students enrolled in a Mastery-Based Learning Math course.
 If a student attends an outside facility to learn the needed math, the student still needs to pass all of our district's assessments.